jvandenaardweg/homebridge-itho-daalderop/README.md

 ### MQTT

-Using the MQTT API is optional, the plugin will use the HTTP API by default.
-Using MQTT is recommended as it is more reliable and faster than the HTTP API.
+Using the MQTT API is optional, the plugin will use the HTTP API by default as it requires no additional software to be present in your network.

+However, using MQTT is recommended as it is more reliable and faster than the HTTP API.

 If you want to use the MQTT API, you will need to install and configure a MQTT broker on your local network.
 I recommend using [Mosquitto](https://mosquitto.org/).
 The IP address of the MQTT broker is required to configure the plugin in Homebridge and in the WiFi Add-on module.